tarwn/lessthandot-hugo/blogs/content/posts/2010-07-15-model-view-presenter-looking-at-passive.md

 ## Your Turn

 Getting this much of the architecture working is a good first step.
 I took a number of shortcuts on the BasicModel class in my example, but I now have a functional Model-View-Presenter application to play with.
 Hopefully there was enough information in the article to interest you in trying this out on your own.
 I urge you to read the articles linked in the top of the post (or several more in my <a href="http://delicious.com/tarwn/model-view-presenter" title="Eli's Delicious bookmarks for M-V-P" target="_blank">Model-View-Presentation bookmarks</a>) and come up with your own diagrams and sample project.
-Even doing a small project will force you to run into questions and considerations you wouldn&#8217;t have had by simply reading about it, not to mention unrelated tidbits you will pick up along the way (for instance, I also learned about <a href="http://msdn.microsoft.com/en-us/library/ms668604.aspx" title="ObservableCollection at MSDN" target="_blank">ObservableCollections</a> today).
+Even doing a small project will force you to run into questions and considerations you wouldn't have had by simply reading about it, not to mention unrelated tidbits you will pick up along the way (for instance, I also learned about <a href="http://msdn.microsoft.com/en-us/library/ms668604.aspx" title="ObservableCollection at MSDN" target="_blank">ObservableCollections</a> today).